CUCUMBERanOrSNCompany/IntroductionToOptimization/README.md

 In the event our code is not producing meaningful results, please download the following repository: https://github.com/harryw1248/Pareto-Weighted-Sum-Tuning

-And REPLACE the file example.py, with ours.
+And REPLACE the file example.py and application_data.py with ours.

 Have a nice day and thank you for testing our work!